bephrem1/pomodoro/README.md

 # pomodoro
-Pomodoro Timer Made Using JavaFX (TeamTreehouse Project)
+Pomodoro Timer Made Using JavaFX (TeamTreehouse Project Walkthrough)

+Instructor/Code: Craig Dennis
+Designer: Susan

 Current Status: Will continue to make out of project modifications such as suggesting "study breaks" with videos that fit into the 5 minute break span, etc.

-Date Finished: 9/13/2017
+Date Course Finished: 9/13/2017